satellite-image-deep-learning/techniques/README.md

 </p>
 </details>

-<details><summary>Data fusion</summary>
+#
+## Data fusion
+Data fusion covers techniques which integrate multiple data sources, such as Synthetic Aperture Radar (SAR) and optical imagery, as well as non-imagery data such as Internet of Things (IoT) sensor data.
+By leveraging detailed information from all sources, data fusion can be used to construct more accurate models than any of the individual data sources can provide on their own.

+<details><summary>links</summary>
 <p>

-### Data fusion
-Data fusion covers techniques which integrate multiple datasources, for example fusing SAR & optical to make predictions about crop type.
-It can also cover fusion with non imagery data such as IOT sensor data
 * [Awesome-Data-Fusion-for-Remote-Sensing](https://github.com/px39n/Awesome-Data-Fusion-for-Remote-Sensing)
 * [UDALN_GRSL](https://github.com/JiaxinLiCAS/UDALN_GRSL) -> Deep Unsupervised Blind Hyperspectral and Multispectral Data Fusion
 * [CropTypeMapping](https://github.com/ellaampy/CropTypeMapping) -> Crop type mapping from optical and radar (Sentinel-1&2) time series using attention-based deep learning